torbencarstens/container-workshop/README.md

 ### manually creating a cgroup

-Manually creating a cgroup is somewhat easy since most of the work is done by the kernel for us.
+Manually creating a cgroup is easy since most of the work is done by the kernel for us.

 We simply create a directory (name of the cgroup) in the correct control group mount.